Tejas1510/Hacking-Scripts/C++/nQueens/README.md

 # nQueens
 ***
 ## Indroduction
 This is the code written in C++ for the standard problem nQueens.
-The code return an matrix with posible maximum positions of Queen in the board.
+The code returns all possible matrix with posible maximum positions of Queen in the board.

 ***
 ## How to Use